ed-fish/ed-fish.github.io/_pages/about.md

 Hello there! 👋

-I'm Ed Fish, a Senior Research Fellow at the Centre for Vision, Speech and Signal Processing (CVSSP) at the University of Surrey, where I work on computer vision for accessibility with [Professor Richard Bowden](https://www.surrey.ac.uk/people/richard-bowden) in the Cognitive Vision Group.
+I'm Ed, a Senior Research Fellow at the Centre for Vision, Speech and Signal Processing (CVSSP) at the University of Surrey, where I work on computer vision for accessibility with [Professor Richard Bowden](https://www.surrey.ac.uk/people/richard-bowden) in the Cognitive Vision Group.

-I recently completed my PhD in Efficient Multi-Modal Video Understanding, supervised by Dr. Andrew Gilbert.
-Currently I am focussed on applied research in Automated Sign Language Translation as part of the EPSRC project "Sign GPT" alongside work on AI for efficient Sign Language Annotation funded by Google.org.
+I recently completed my PhD in Efficient Multi-Modal Video Understanding, supervised by [Dr. Andrew Gilbert](https://www.surrey.ac.uk/people/andrew-gilbert).
+Currently I am focussed on research in Automated Sign Language Translation as part of the EPSRC project [**Sign GPT**](https://www.bbc.co.uk/news/articles/c4g9rd4g8w2o) alongside work on AI for efficient Sign Language Annotation funded by Google.org.

-If you are interested in a PhD in our lab, and are looking for a supervisor  I would be happy to chat with you about opportunities.
+If you are interested in a PhD in a similar area, and are looking for a supervisor please get in touch for an informal chat.

 You can find my [publications](/publications/) and [CV](/cv/) here.